numanaral/free-shipping-tuesday/README.md

 	- You can have multiple business accounts.
 	- There is no hard limit but please don't abuse it too much.
 - Max dimensions & weight.
-	- You can prepare the labels early as long as you know the other party's address.
+	- You can generally prepare the labels early as long as you know the other party's address.
-	- You can enter the max dimensions and weight even if the package won't be as big and heavy as lister here.
+		- You can enter the max dimensions and weight even if the package won't be as big and heavy as listed here.
 It's okay to over-estimate but it is NOT okay to under-estimate.
+		- Though it's a good practice to check with the person beforehand (if you can) to see what type of boxes they may be using.
+If they are reusing a small flat rate shipping box, the dimensions (rounded higher) will be `36cm x 27cm x 6cm` which may not fit the max dimensions you thought of using (i.e. `29cm x 29cm x 29cm`).
+		- In my opinion, the safest unknown max dimension (which can also satisfy `Small Flat Rate box`) is `36cm x 30cm x 23cm`.

 ## How to create a free shipping label:
 1. [Login](https://www.canadapost-postescanada.ca/shippingtools-outilsexpedition/en/cart) to your `Small Business Account`: